 You must clean up after yourself, if you fail to clean up after yourself you will lose your studio privileges and your deposit will not be returned.
 This includes your personal space, community spaces you’ve used, if you’ve spilled anything on the floor, etc. etc.

-While our membership offers a robust community, there is no formal instruction for members, make sure you are working within your own skill set and knowledge base, and save questions for teachers, or for the membership days.
+While our membership offers a robust community, there is no formal instruction for members, make sure you are working within your own skill set and knowledge base and save questions for teachers, or membership days.

 You may not bring in outside clays, slips, or glazes without our approval and sign off!
 This is extremely important!
-This ensures the life of our equipment, and that all of our materials are being fired correctly and are cohesive with each other and that there is no cross communication.
+This ensures the life of our equipment, and that all of our materials are being fired correctly and are cohesive with each other and that there is no cross contamination.
 As with classes, the cost of clay includes the cost of glaze materials associated with it as well as the cost to fire your work.

 While it is fine for you to bring a friend or family member by for a quick visit to see what you are working on or give a little tour it is not okay to bring in outside help, workers, friends, children, etc. to work on either your projects with you or their own projects.
 You may not teach private lessons in our studio.

 Familiarize yourself with the studio, do not use equipment you have not been trained on.
 Make sure your completed work goes on the correct shelf for firing and that any work that is not complete is properly labeled and stored.

 Members will receive a shelf space with a cubby for storage.
 There is also a shared members shelf.
 Anything that exceeds these areas must be taken with you upon each visit.

 Be respectful of your fellow open studio members.
 Unless otherwise agreed upon take phone calls outside, listen to music with headphones, etc. Reports of disrespectful conduct may result in the termination of your open studio and class participation.